akka/akka/akka-docs/rst/java/http/routing-dsl/directives/route-directives/complete.rst

 ``complete`` uses the given arguments to construct a ``Route`` which simply calls ``complete`` on the ``RequestContext`` with the respective ``HttpResponse`` instance.
-Completing the request will send the response "back up" the route structure where all the logic runs that wrapping directives have potentially chained into the :ref:`RouteResult-java` future transformation chain.
+Completing the request will send the response "back up" the route structure where all the logic runs that wrapping directives have potentially chained into the :class:`RouteResult` future transformation chain.

 Example